simple-registry/simple-registry/README.md

 - `root_dir` (string): The root directory for the storage.

-> [!NOTE]
-> Last access time of manifest links is used for the retention policy engine to determine
-> the last pull time.
-> Please ensure that your host filesystem hasn't access time disabled, otherwise policies using
-> last pull time as condition may not behave as expected.

 #### S3 Storage (`storage.s3`)

 - `access_key_id` (string): The access key ID for the S3 server